roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-14 ****** byStoryTeller07© "Well, it doesn't seem right.
+"Well, it doesn't seem right.
 We shouldn't rely on him so much.
 Do we need a master to look after us?
 I mean, calling him master, isn't that demeaning?"
 Anne carefully said, not wanting to upset Rebecca.

  "No!
 We need him.
 We need a master to tell us what to do.
 He looks after us, mom.
 We've been through this before, there's nothing to discuss," Rebecca crossly fumed.